wger-project/docs/docs/development/mobile_app.rst

 https://docs.flutter.dev/get-started/install

 2) Start a wger server.
-You can either run your own instance (see :ref:`development_docker`) or use the test server:
+You can either run your own instance (see e.g. :ref:`development_docker`) or use the test server:

 * URL: ``https://wger-master.rge.uber.space``
 * username: ``user``
 * password: ``flutteruser``
 * API key: ``31e2ea0322c07b9df583a9b6d1e794f7139e78d4``

-(the db is reset every day, so feel free to edit or delete anything)
+The db is reset every day, so feel free to edit or delete anything.

-3) Start the application with ``flutter run`` or use your IDE (please note that depending on how you run your emulator you will need to change the IP address of the server)
+3) Start the application with ``flutter run`` or use your IDE

+Please note that depending on how you run your emulator you will need to change the IP address of the server.

 You can run the tests with the ``flutter test``